 Short-term Care Quality

-To pair with its strong overall score, we awarded this nursing home a grade of A for short-term care.
-In forming our short-term care grades, we look at the facility's skilled nursing services, including those performed by registered nurses, occupational therapists, physical therapists and other types of therapists.
-Our purpose is to create a tool for sizing up the rehabilitation services of various facilities.
-Fortunately, it appear that this nursing home employs registered nurses.
-Not all nursing homes employs these types of nurses.
-However, based on the information they provided, they do not appear to employ physical therapists.
-The final statistic we looked at in this area is the percentage of patients that ultimately were able to return home from the nursing home.
-We found that 7.4 percent of this nursing home's patients returned home as opposed to remaining at the nursing home on a permanent basis.
+In addition to receiving a strong overall grade, this facility performed well in short-term care.
+In fact, we awarded it an A for that category, which is one of our best grades.
+In determining these short-term care scores, we quantify the nursing home's skilled nursing services, including those performed by registered nurses, respiratory therapists, physical therapists and other types of skilled professionals.
+Our goal is to formulate a barometer for comparing the rehabilitation services of various facilities.
+Fortunately, it appear that this nursing home has registered nurses on staff.
+Not all facilities employs these types of nurses.
+On the other hand, according to the data this nursing home provided, they do not appear to employ physical therapists.
+The final metric we considered in this area is the percentage of patients who were able to return home from the nursing home.
+We found that 6.4 percent of this nursing home's patients returned home as opposed to remaining at the facility on a permanent basis.

 Does this page answer your questions about Gardens of Mcgregor and Amasa Stone?

-In addition, this facility also received favorable nursing grades this year.
-In fact, we awarded them one of our better scores in that area, with a grade of B. Our nursing grade looks at the facility's nurse staffing levels.
-We consider both the levels of training of those nurses and the amount of time spent with residents.
+Adding to its profile, this facility also earned a grade of B+ for its nursing rating.
+This is a well above average score in this category.
+In computing our nursing ratings, we weigh both nursing hours and the skill levels of the nurses.
 This facility provided 0.4 hours of nursing care per resident per day.
 Finally, our nursing grades also factor in quality-based assessments, such as avoiding major falls.
 This facility performed well in this area.
-Avoiding major falls is typically a good indicator that a place has reliable quality controls in place.
-Major falls can frequently be avoided if more nurses aids and better safety protocols are in place.
+Avoiding major falls is typically a good indicator that a facility has reliable quality controls in place.
+Major falls can generally be avoided if more nurses aids and better safety protocols are in place.

 Long-term Care Quality